CiscoDevNet/dcnm-rest-sample/README.md

 discoverLanSwitch.py: sample code to discover ethernet switch

+getSwitchCPU.py:      sample code to retrive CPU chart for a specific switch

+getAllAlarm.py:       sample code to retrive all outstanding alarms with associated events

 Docs

 We have also provided examples for some common project docs (README, CONTRIBUTING, CODE_OF_CONDUCT, etc.).